Pass The Hazard Perception Test - Practice Online

 To Pass The Hazard Perception Test

 The hazard perception test is the second part of the driving theory test.
-After you finish the multiple-choice section (the actual theory test) you will be permitted a break of up to 3 minutes.
-A short tutorial video will then play, once finished, the hazard perception test will begin.
-The test will last for aroundu 20 minutes.
+After you finish taking the multiple-choice questions (the actual theory test questions) you will be permitted a break of up to 3 minutes.
+A short tutorial video will then play which will tell you how the hazard test works and how you should conduct the test.
+Once the video finishes, the hazard perception test will begin.
+The test will last for around 20 minutes.

 Definition of A Hazard

 A hazard can be anything that causes a driver to change the speed, direction or stop the vehicle they are driving.
-Although in real life a hazard may be static such as a set of traffic lights, a junction or a bend, these are not the sorts of hazards that you will need to identify during the hazard perception test.
-During the hazard perception test you will need to identify hazards that develop and thus have motion such as a bus pulling away from a bus stop or a lollypop lady stepping into the road.
+Although in real life a hazard may be static, such as a set of traffic lights, a junction or a bend, these are not the sorts of hazards that you will need to identify during the hazard perception test.
+During the test, you will need to identify hazards that develop and thus have motion, such as a bus pulling away from a bus stop or a lollypop lady stepping into the road.

 Potential Hazards - What To Look Out For